hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/ebay/shop.rst

 **Explanation and Crucial Improvements:**

 1. **No Code Provided:** The original input code was only docstrings and comments.
-Therefore, *no tests could be written that actually tested anything.*  The placeholder tests now use `pytest` syntax and demonstrate *how* to structure the tests for *hypothetical* functions and classes if the actual source code was provided.
+Therefore, *no tests could be written that actually tested anything.*  The placeholder tests now use `pytest` syntax and demonStarte *how* to structure the tests for *hypothetical* functions and classes if the actual source code was provided.

 2. **Clear Test Function Names:** The test names are now descriptive (e.g., `test_mode_is_dev`).